hanabi/hanabi.github.io/README.md

 * Similar to a *Double Half Bluff*, it is also possible to get 2 cards played in a row that are completely unrelated.
 * For example, in a 4-player game:
   * Red 2 is currently played on the stacks.
-  * Alice clues a red 5 in Donald's hand with a yellow color *Play Clue*.
+  * Alice clues Donald red, which touches a red 5 as a *Play Clue*.
   * Since red 5 is playable right now, Bob thinks he has the red 3 and the red 4.
 Bob blind-plays his *Finesse Position* card, but it is actually a blue 1.
   * Cathy sees that Bob blind-played because of the red clue.
 However, since the red 5 is a two-away card instead of one-away card, it must mean that it is a *Double Bluff* instead of a single *Bluff*.
 Cathy blind-plays her *Finesse Position* card and it is yellow 1.
   * At first, Donald thought that the red card in his hand was red 3 (as a *Play Clue*).
   * After Alice blind-played, Donald thought that the red card in his hand was red 4 (as a *Bluff*).
-  * After Bob blind-played, Donald knows that he must have the red 5 (as a *Double Bluff*). caused 2 blind-plays.
+  * After Bob blind-played, Donald knows that he must have the red 5 (as a *Double Bluff*).
 * Normally, you are only allowed to *Bluff* while in *Bluff Seat*.
 But *Double Bluffs* do not violate *Good Lie Principle*, so we allow them.

 ### The Triple Bluff / The Triple Two-Thirds Bluff